Hobart Carnegie Library

-Hobart Carnegie Library, also known as the Hobart Historical Society Museum, is a historic Carnegie library located at Hobart, Lake County, Indiana.
-It was built in 1914-1915, and is a one-story, Tudor Revival style brick building.
+Hobart Carnegie Library, also known as the Hobart Historical Society Museum, is a historic Carnegie library located at Hobart, Indiana.
+It was built in 1914–1915, and is a one-story, Tudor Revival style brick building.
 The building has a high-pitched slate gable roof and a polygonal bay with leaded glass windows and entry porch.
 The building was constructed with a $16,000 grant from the Carnegie Foundation.

+History

 It was listed in the National Register of Historic Places in 1982.

 The Hobart Public Library is the first public library in Hobart, Indiana.
 It hold two significant features, it is a Carnegie library and the only Tudor Revival structure in Hobart.

-The Women's Reading Club of Hobart was granted $16,000 from the Carnegie Corporation in 1914-15.
+The Women's Reading Club of Hobart was granted $16,000 from the Carnegie Corporation in 1914–15.
 A. F. Wickes, an Illinois-born architect designed during a ten-year period of residency in Gary.
 Ingwald Moe who had emigrated from Norway in 1906 to Gary was hired to build the library.
 He created a large construction company.
 His company built many buildings for Indiana Steel, a subsidiary of U.S. Steel, and the Gary Methodist Hospital and the Palace Theater.

 The Hobart Library is patterned after Floor Plan "A" as shown in "Notes on Library Buildings," a pamphlet supplied by the Carnegie Corporation.
 Carnegie had created the pamphlet as libraries were not common and standards were not common at this time.

 Recommendations on window placement and basement construction were followed.
 Exterior appearance was not specifically stated, other than the limiting of ornate or expensive features.
 There is no specific information regarding the use of the Tudor Revival design.
 It is the only known example of Tudor Revival in Hobart.

 In 1968, the library built a larger building elsewhere and sold the Carnegie building to the Hobart Historical Society.
 It is now a museum.